matatonic/openedai-images-flux/README.md

 - **Enhancements**: Supports flexible AI prompt enhancers
 - **Standalone Image Generation**: Uses your Nvidia GPU for image generation, doesn't use ComfyUI, SwarmUI or any other backend
 - **Lora Support**: Support for multiple loras with individual scaling weights (strength)
+- **Torch Compile Support**: Faster image generations with `torch.compile` (up to 20% faster in my tests, maybe more or less for other setups).
 - [ ] **Easy to setup and use**: Maybe?
 - [ ] **Upscaler Support** (planned)
 - [ ] **BNB NF4 Quantization** (planned)